This entry includes a virtual tour! Take the tour.

 Backstory and Context

+The land moved through several hands until purchased in by the Steel family at a sheriff’s sale in the 1820s.
+Several generations of the Steel Family farmed the land for about 140 years.
 In 1969, the property was purchased by Westmoreland County in collaboration with the Westmoreland Historical Society.
-The farmland preserved over a million artifacts, and has become an invaluable archaeological resource for the study of early American life.
+The farmland preserved artifacts and archaeological features that have become an invaluable resource for the study of early American life.
 Reconstruction efforts of the site began in the 1970s and the site was added to the National Register of Historic Places.

 "Hanna's Town."
 Westmoreland Historical Society.
-Accessed January 11, 2020. https://www.westmorelandhistory.org/hannas-town/
+Accessed January 9, 2021. https://www.westmorelandhistory.org/hannas-town/

 O'Neill, Brian.
 "Here's to Hanna's Town, a Happening Historical Site."
 Pittsburgh Post-Gazette.
 March 3, 2016.
-Accessed November 30, 2016. http://www.post-gazette.com/opinion/brian-oneill/2016/03/03/Brian-O-Neill-Here-s-to-Hanna-s-Town-a-happening-historical-site/stories/201603030056
+Accessed November 30, 2016. https://www.post-gazette.com/opinion/brian-oneill/2016/03/03/Brian-O-Neill-Here-s-to-Hanna-s-Town-a-happening-historical-site/stories/201603030056

 courtesy Pamela Curtin, Westmoreland Historical Society